jckozy86/LIRI_Bot/README.md

 The results will show up on the console view of the terminal, but will also be added on the *log.txt* file on the project root directory

+## Instructional Video

+An instructional video can be found at: [demo video](https://drive.google.com/open?id=1SFuaVYGJLrpn2YztXAp54WYCWqRTOzMa)

 ## Folder and file Structure